arnaudeveloper/msp430-HM10/README.md

  ```

  So, if you want to add some code, I recommend adding it below indicated lines.
- And be sure to reset all variables after ending data streming.
+ And be sure to reset all variables after ending data streaming.
  ```c
  i=j=k=0;      //Reset
  memset(&answer,0, sizeof answer);     // Reset of the answer variable